thomasyu888/quickstart-eks-cdk-python/README.md

     - ExternalDNS
     - Bastion
     - Metrics Server
-    - CloudWatch Logs (because the Kubernetes Filter for sending to Elastic/OpenSearch doesn't work with Fargate ATM)
+    - CloudWatch Logs (because it is the most serverless/platform native way to do logs)
     - Amazon Managed Service for Prometheus (AMP) w/self-hosted Grafana (because CloudWatch Container Insights doesn't work with Fargate ATM)
-    - Security Groups for Pods for network firewalling (built-in to Fargate so we don't need to reconfigure the CNI)
+    - Security Groups for Pods for network firewalling (built-in to Fargate so we don't need to reconfigure the CNI - and because NetworkPolices don't work with Fargate today)
     - External Secrets Controller (for Secrets Manager Integration)

 ## How to deploy via CodeBuild